rrharvey/grunt-file-blocks/README.md

 ### Options

-All options may be specified at the task, target or block level.
+All options may be specified at the task, target, source file, or block level.

 #### removeAnchors
 Type: `Boolean`
 Default value: `false`

-If true, the HTML comment elements that serve as a block anchor are removed during processing.
+If true the comments that serve as a block anchor are removed during processing.

 #### removeBlock
 Type: `Boolean`
 Default value: `false`

-If true, the entire block, including comment anchors, is removed during processing.
+If true the entire block, including comment anchors, is removed during processing.

+#### removeFiles
+Type: `Boolean`
+Default value: `false`

+If true, existing tags that no longer have a matching file will be removed during processing.

+#### prefix
+Type: `String`
+Default value: `undefined`

+A prefix that will be added to the patch of every matched file before it is inserted into a block.

+i.e. prefix: '~/' Adds a tilde slash path resolver for ASP.NET MVC sites.

 ### Target Properties
-#### html
+#### src
 Type: `String`

-Specifies the name of the source html file.
+Specifies the name of the file that will be modified.
+The task expects this property to match a single file.
+If you would like to process more than one file per target you must use a files array (see below) property.

 #### dest (optional)
 Type: `String`